atyantjain/ai_based_fake_news_detection/README.md

 # AI based fake news detection
-This project is towards the completion of Group Assignment 3 of the subject 'Principles of AI'
+This project is towards the completion of Group Assignment 3 of the subject '36121 Artificial Intelligence Principles and Applications - Autumn 2025'